Shannon Lee, Daughter of Bruce Lee, Slams Quentin Tarantino, Again: I'm 'Tired of White Men in Hollywood' Explaining My Father

 “Where I’m coming from is … I can understand his daughter having a problem with it, it’s her fucking father!
 I get that,” he said.

 In the interview, Tarantino also claimed that Bruce Lee had “nothing but disrespect” for Hollywood stuntmen.
-Lee’s alleged arrogance is on display in the scene in Once Upon a Time in which Bruce Lee (Mike Moh) provokes fictional stuntman Cliff Booth (Brad Pitt) into a a round of three fights, only to lose to the stuntman.
+Lee’s alleged arrogance is on display in the scene in Once Upon a Time in which Bruce Lee (Mike Moh) provokes fictional stuntman Cliff Booth (Brad Pitt) into a a round of three fights, that ended in a draw.

 Shannon Lee wrote that while she understands the purpose of the scene, Tarantino’s characterizations of her father at a time when Asian Americans are being physically assaulted “are not welcome.”